 Her commanding officer, Commander Rupert Tubworthy-Pollock said “To be selected from the 1,200 officers still serving in the RN for the only seagoing command available is a great privilege.
 Bringing her out of build and into commission has been a huge challenge but I’m confident she will prove to be a great asset”.

-With a crew of just 2, she is a fine example of lean-manning, reducing running costs and lessening the RN’s recruitment headaches.
+With a ships company of just 2, she is a fine example of lean-manning, reducing running costs and manpower headaches.
 Her crew, AB “soapy” Watson said “On my last ship I had to share the mess with 40 other men but on the new Type 48 sharing is far a less of a problem.
 As I’m now the only rating in the Royal Navy I have a lot of responsibility“.

-HMS Indefensible is expected to complete sea trials shortly, go to Plymouth for Operational Sea Training, have a short refit in Rosyth and then and be deployed as part of the new Euro-Navy task force.
+HMS Indefensible is expected to complete sea trials shortly, go to Plymouth for Operational Sea Training, have a short refit in Rosyth and then be deployed with the new EU navy.